 The Quantock Hills AONB and SSI are a mix of stunning open moorland and deep stream laced wooded coombes where wildlife is in abundance.
 The sheer beauty of this area inspired two of our greatest poets, Samuel Taylor Coleridge who wrote the Rime of the Ancient Mariner and Kubla Kahn while living in the area and William Wordsworth who also lived just down the lane, wrote amongst other works, Tintern Abbey.

 This is a bit of a tongue in cheek gallery, but we had fun putting it together so we hope you enjoy.
-Please click of first image to launch show.

 Eating and drinking is a very important part of Somerset life.
 The yummy fresh local produce can be found at all of the numerous farm shops.
 The very best cream teas can be found in the local village of Kilve, at the Old Chantry tea rooms.
 Set within the ruins of this ancient monastery surrounded by clouds of old English roses, freshly baked scones and clotted cream, life doesn’t get much better.